vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## How to perform recurring payments

 1. Draft an agreement to be approved with [`POST:/draftAgreement`](https://vippsas.github.io/vipps-recurring-api/#/draft-agreement-controller/registerUsingPOST).
-In the response an `agreementResource` is created with an `agreementId`
+In the response an `agreementResource` is created with an `agreementId`.
+This `agreementResource` is a complete URL for performing a [`GET:/agreement/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/agreement-controller/getUsingGET) request.

-2. The approved agreement is retrieved from [`GET:/agreement/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/agreement-controller/getUsingGET) with `"status":"active"` when customer approves the agreement
+2. The approved agreement is retrieved from [`GET:/agreement/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/agreement-controller/getUsingGET) with `"status":"active"` when customer approves the agreement.

 3. Create charges on the agreement with [`POST:/charge/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/charge-controller/createUsingPOST)